farhi/matlab-process/README.md

   - process(..., 'TimerFcn', @fcn)  execute periodically on refresh
   - process(..., 'StopFcn', @fcn)   execute when the process is killed (stop/exit)
   - process(..., 'EndFcn', @fcn)    execute when the process ends by itself
+  - process(..., 'reader', 'fast')  use a fast reader for stdout/stderr, but less robust (may block, see below)

   The TimerFcn, StopFcn and EndFcn can be given as:
     - simple strings, such as ```'disp(''OK'')'```